nicolas-miari/nicolas-miari.github.io/_posts/2016-10-11-DinnerJacket.markdown

 But after that is done, I will port the framework to the Metal API, and at the same time rewrite it in Swift.

-Rest assured, the modernized version already exists as a stub on a private Github repository, and it is called MetalJacket.
+Rest assured, the modernized version already exists as a stub on a private Github repository, and it is called _MetalJacket_.

 [^1]: To be fair, this one is sort of a pun.